nsardo/whose-trying-to-hack-me/README.md

 This is the beginnings of some tools designed to assist in identifying possibly hostile IP's

-This initial commit is just a basic function that analyzes the auth.log file, finding likely suspects based on Invalid attempts at ssh login.
+Currently just basic functionality that analyzes the auth.log file, finding likely suspects based on Invalid attempts at ssh login, and then running a whois on each IP